 Name (a) Severance (Salary) (\$) Severance (Bonus) (\$) Value of Stock Acceleration (\$) Value of Option Acceleration (\$) Other Benefits (\$) Total (\$)

 Joseph A. García

-Death or Disability 1,050,000( b) - 1,050,000
+Death or Disability 1,050,000((b) - 1,050,000

 Prior to a Change of Control: Without

 Cause/With Good Reason/Non-

-Renewal by Company 1,050,000( (c) - 24,318(d) 1,074,318
+Renewal by Company 1,050,000((c) - 24,318(d) 1,074,318

 Albert Rodriguez

-Without Cause 86,538( (e) - 86,538
+Without Cause 92,308((e) - 92,308

-- (a) Under Mr. Raúl Alarcón's new employment agreement, he would not be entitled to any severance payments were his employment terminated as of December 31, 2014. - (b) Represents two times the aggregate base salary payments which the executive would have received during a one-year period. - (c) Represents the aggregate base salary payments of the greater of the remainder of the term or 24 months, which the executive would have received if such termination had not occurred, provided we receive a release in a form acceptable to us. - (d) Represents the aggregate value of the continuation of executive health insurance benefits for up to 12 months after such date of termination. - (e) As of December 31, 2014, Mr. Rodriguez's employment was "at-will."
-In the event that the employment is terminated without cause, in exchange for a release in a form acceptable to us, Mr. Rodriguez shall receive one week severance of his then annual base salary for every year served.
+- (a) Under Mr. Raúl Alarcón's new employment agreement, he would not be entitled to any severance payments were his employment terminated as of December 31, 2015. - (b) Represents two times the aggregate base salary payments which the executive would have received during a one-year period. - (c) Represents the aggregate base salary payments of the greater of the remainder of the term or 24 months, which the executive would have received if such termination had not occurred, provided we receive a release in a form acceptable to us. - (d) Represents the aggregate value of the continuation of executive health insurance benefits for up to 12 months after such date of termination. - (e) In the event that the employment is terminated without cause, in exchange for a release in a form acceptable to us, Mr. Rodriguez shall receive one week severance of his then annual base salary for every year served, as per Company policy.

-While we believe that the amounts shown above and the assumptions upon which they are based provide reasonable estimates of the amounts that would have been due to the NEOs in the event that any of the circumstances described above had occurred on December 31, 2014, the actual amounts due to the NEOs upon a triggering event will depend upon the actual circumstances and the employment agreements.
+While we believe that the amounts shown above and the assumptions upon which they are based provide reasonable estimates of the amounts that would have been due to the NEOs in the event that any of the circumstances described above had occurred on December 31, 2015, the actual amounts due to the NEOs upon a triggering event will depend upon the actual circumstances and the employment agreements.